Request a DemoLog In(844) 692-0626

 Specialty contractor license

 The requirements around a specialty contractor or subcontractor license vary quite a bit from state to state.
-Some states, like California, require almost all speciaty and subcontractors to carry and maintain a license to operate within the state.
+Some states, like California, require almost all specialty and subcontractors to carry and maintain a license to operate within the state.

 Other states are far more relaxed, leaving licensing up to individual municipalities.